-2021 - 202 20

-Strategies # of Funds 5 Valuation # of Funds Valuation Redemption Frequency Notice Period

-Alternative Investments:

-Private equity (a): Venture capital funds 9 \$ 26,972,904 4 \$ 7,094,659 N/A N/A

-Global equities (b):

-Private equity fund 1 8,496,518 1 7,004,214 Quarterly 30 days

-Real Estate (c): 500 00 5 27/4 27/4

-Real estate funds 3 608,005 N/A N/A

-Pooled funds:

-Liquid Market Fund (d) 1 1,320 1 1,178 Monthly 25 days

-TCF LP (e) 1 277,590,057 (e) (e)

-TCF Investment

-Holdings LP (e) 1 263,882,265 (e) (e)

-Total 15 \$ 313,668,804 7 \$ 277,982,316
+202 21 Redemption Notice Strategies Funds 5 Valuation # of Funds Valuation Frequency Period Alternative Investments: Private equity (a): Venture capital funds 10 \$ 21,951,996 9 \$ 26,972,904 N/A N/A Global equities (b): Private equity fund 1 6,123,687 1 8,496,518 Quarterly 30 days Real Estate (c): Real estate funds 3 357,966 3 608,005 N/A N/A Pooled funds: Liquid Market Fund (d) 1 1,132 1 1,320 Monthly 25 days TCF LP (e) 1 226,664,292 1 277,590,057 (e) (e) Total 16 \$ 255,099,073 15 \$ 313,668,804

 - a) Private equity funds invest in venture capital funds consisting of domestic and international private equity with the objective of long-term growth of capital.
-These investments have an expected remaining life range of 1-11 years, based on the partnership agreements, subject to extensions.
-Unfunded commitments were \$4,431,141 and \$7,675,000 as of December 31, 2021 and 2020, respectively.
-Subsequent to year end, Christensen committed in a new venture capital fund investments with a capital commitment of \$2,000,000. - b) The strategy of the private equity fund is to generate long-term capital appreciation by investing in a long-only concentrated portfolio of global equity securities.
+These investments have an expected remaining life range of 1-12 years, based on the partnership agreements, subject to extensions.
+Unfunded commitments were \$4,588,036 and \$4,431,141 as of December 31, 2022 and 2021, respectively. - b) The strategy of the private equity fund is to generate long-term capital appreciation by investing in a long-only concentrated portfolio of global equity securities.
 The investment process fully integrates sustainability analysis into the decision-making and is focused on long-term performance.

 - c) The strategy of the real estate funds is to provide returns based on investments in real assets and natural resources.
 These investments seek to provide endowed charitable organizations with returns to further their philanthropic purposes.
 These investments are expected to liquidate (due to the end of the partnership term) in the next year, subject to extensions.
-Unfunded commitments were \$618,500 and \$0 as of December 31, 2021 and 2020, respectively. - d) The liquid market fund seeks to achieve its objective by diversifying across multiple asset classes, and may invest in common and preferred stocks, exchange-traded funds, mutual funds, master limited partnerships, real estate investment trusts, high yield bonds, government securities and money market instruments, and derivative and other synthetic instruments.
-The shares may be redeemed on a monthly basis and the redemption request must be made prior to the 25th day of the month. - e) TCF Fund, a Series of Global Endowment Targeted Strategy Fund, LP (TCF) and TCF Investment Holdings (TCFIH) are private investment partnerships offering an endowment-style investment program.
+Unfunded commitments were \$618,500 as of December 31, 2022 and 2021. - d) The liquid market fund seeks to achieve its objective by diversifying across multiple asset classes, and may invest in common and preferred stocks, exchange-traded funds, mutual funds, master limited partnerships, real estate investment trusts, high yield bonds, government securities and money market instruments, and derivative and other synthetic instruments.
+The shares may be redeemed on a monthly basis and the redemption request must be made prior to the 25th day of the month. - e) TCF Fund, a Series of Global Endowment Targeted Strategy Fund, LP (TCF, LP) is a private investment partnership offering an endowment-style investment program.